-More information about New Zealand dotterels and a guide to New Zealand shorebirds can be found on the Department of Conservation website and the Wairoa District Council website
+More information about New Zealand dotterels and a guide to New Zealand shorebirds can be found on the Department of Conservation website.

-- # www.doc.govt.nz - # www.wairoadc.govt.nz
+www.doc.govt.nz

 CAMPING MAP

 Some areas in the Wairoa District allow all types of camping (self-contained and non self-contained), other areas only allow self contained camping.